Leads and Leverage

-Lead generation starts with a mindset shift.
-Don’t chain yourself to Facebook — leverage key pieces to manage your time
+Don't chain yourself to Facebook -- leverage key pieces to manage your time

 Lead generation starts with a mindset shift